sjoerdmulder/teamcity-docker/README.md

 ```
 In the installation screen of teamcity as host for postgress you can specify `postgres`

-Howto upgrade to a new version?
+How to upgrade to a new version?
 ----------------
 1. `docker pull sjoerdmulder/teamcity:latest`
 2. stop the old image